 The government also made it easier for employers to have pre-termination negotiations with their employees.

 Pre-termination negotiations are confidential talks held with employees with a view to ending their employment on agreed terms.
-In July 2013, the government brought in laws to ensure that these discussions would benefit from increased confidentiality.
-This means that an employee cannot use pre-termination negotiations as evidence in an unfair dismissal claim.
+An employee cannot use pre-termination negotiations as evidence in an unfair dismissal claim.

 This will apply unless either party has shown 'improper behaviour', e.g. harassment, intimidation, assault, victimisation, discrimination or putting undue pressure on a party (such as allowing insufficient time to consider the offer or threatening dismissal if the offer is rejected).
 See(PDF) for more information.